What To Do When Google Overwrites You

 Strategy: Try to avoid repeating any keywords, including your brand if possible, in your title.
 Use synonyms and variations whenever you can.

-"Boilerplate" is any non-unique text used again and again across multiple pages.
+“Boilerplate” is any non-unique text used repeatedly across multiple pages.
 Types of boilerplate in titles include:

 - Brand names, especially lengthy ones added to every title: “- Harry Marshall School for the Ninja Arts NYC”

 - Category information: “- Cheap Books for Sale”

 - Marketing Copy: “- Best Clothing Company on the Planet”